 These socks use a straightforward lace pattern that adds texture as well as openness.
 They are knit toe-up with a contrast rounded afterthought heel.
 The right and left socks are worked identically, and corresponding written instructions are provided for the chart.

-This pattern requires the knitter to be able to knit a small circumference in the round (either on double-pointed needles or your preferred technique for socks) and clearly explains all techniques for increases, decreases, and picking up an afterthought heel.
+This pattern requires the knitter to be able to knit a small circumference in the round (the pattern is method-neutral to suit your preferred technique for socks) and clearly explains all techniques for increases, decreases, and picking up an afterthought heel.
 Within the pattern you will find links to useful video tutorials as well, so the pattern is accessible to an intermediate knitter who is just getting started knitting socks.

 This pattern works for both solid and multicoloured yarns, since the lace texture is relatively large and graphic.